Gregonh/Super-Mario-Nes-World1-1-Lite/README.md

 # Super Mario Nes World 1-1 Lite
- A Mario tribute, just for learning.
+ A Mario tribute, just for learning purpose.
+ You can find all the credits into the game.